Skip to main content

 §Loading Order

-Files are loaded using a flexible power-set algorithm that generates all possible combinations of ENV, OS, ARCH, and USER.
+Files are loaded using a flexible power-set algorithm that generates all possible combinations of ENV, OS, ARCH, USER, and VARIANT.
 This allows any combination you need without being constrained by a fixed hierarchy.

 Key principle: All multi-part file names use dots as separators only (not dashes), ensuring unambiguous parsing.